-The sprinter then went on to retain his world title, before embarking on a charity expedition, which saw him run 40 marathons in 40 days and in doing so becoming the first double leg amputee to run the length of the country.
+Whitehad then went on to retain his world title in 2013, before embarking on a charity expedition, which saw him run 40 marathons in 40 days and, in doing so, becoming the first double leg amputee to run the length of the country.

 Show your support for Richard Whitehead by sharing their bio!

 Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team at the Paralympic Games.